What is the Canadian Dental Care Plan?

 However, if you only have partial dental coverage through a government program (like NIHB, ODSP or Healthy Smiles), you may still qualify for the CDCP.
 In such cases, eligibility is assessed individually.

 CDCP requires annual renewal to confirm that patients continue to meet all eligibility requirements.
 Renewing ensures you avoid any gaps in your dental coverage.
-Once you receive your 2024 tax assessment you can renew your coverage online here or through your My Service Canada Account (MSCA).
-Be sure to submit your renewal application by June 1, 2025, to prevent any potential lapse in coverage.
+Once you receive your annual tax assessment you can renew your coverage online at canada.ca or through your My Service Canada Account (MSCA).
+Be sure to submit your renewal application by June 1st of each year, to prevent any potential lapse in coverage.

-If your renewal is approved, you’ll get a letter confirming your coverage and any updates, valid until June 30, 2026.
-If your coverage has changed based on your 2024 net family income, the letter will include details about the changes to your coverage.
+If your renewal is approved, you’ll get a letter confirming your coverage and any updates, valid until June 30th of the following year.
+If your coverage has changed based on your net family income, the letter will include details about the changes to your coverage.
 Just bring it to your next dental visit so your provider is up to date.

-Your level of coverage (100%, 60%, or 40%) is based on your family’s net income, as reported on the previous year’s tax return.
-This determines the percentage of the CDCP fee guide that will be reimbursed—not the actual cost charged by most dental offices.
+Your coverage level of 100 percent 60 percent or 40 percent is determined by your household net income as reported on your previous year’s tax return.
+This percentage applies to the CDCP fee guide amount, not the actual fees charged by most dental practices.

-Additionally, certain services—such as dentures, crowns, and additional cleanings—require prior authorization from the CDCP.
-These approvals are not guaranteed and are often limited, even when clinically necessary.
+Some services, including dentures, crowns, and additional cleanings, require prior authorization from the CDCP.
+Approval is not guaranteed and may be limited, even when treatment is clinically necessary.

-If you haven't seen a dentist in some time or have more complex dental issues, restoring your oral health may be a gradual process and could result in costs beyond what the CDCP will cover.
+For patients who have not seen a dentist in some time or who have more complex dental needs, restoring oral health is often a gradual process and may involve costs beyond what the CDCP covers.

-Our dental team is committed to providing you with the highest quality of care tailored to your unique needs.
+Our dental team is committed to providing high quality care tailored to your individual needs.
 We will always be transparent about your diagnosis, treatment options, and any associated costs.
-Our goal is to work with you to create a treatment plan that balances your dental needs with your coverage and budget.
+Our goal is to work collaboratively with you to develop a treatment plan that respects both your dental health and your budget.

 No, the Canadian Dental Care Plan (CDCP) is not entirely free.
 While it is a government-funded program designed to make dental care more affordable, it does not cover 100% of all costs for most treatment.

 The Government states that CDCP fees differ from provincial/territorial fee guides, but on average represent 80‑90% of those fee guides.
-Canada.ca In other words, CDCP’s schedules tend to be 10–20% lower than provincial guides in many cases.
+Canada.ca In other words, CDCP’s fee schedule tends to be 10–20% lower than provincial guides.

 Anyone wishing to participate in this plan must meet the eligibility requirements outlined below.